-- HIGH PRECISION SENSOR: High precision sensor of this coffee scale ensures the accuracy readability of 0.1g increments.
-Maximum measure capacity is 1000g.
-It is a perfect choice for baking, cooking, food portion control, jewelry and so on.
+- HIGH PRECISION LOAD CELL: High precision sensor of this coffee scale ensures the accuracy readability of 0.1g increments.
+Its maximum capacity is 1000g.
+It's perfect for baking, cooking, food prep, jewelry, and more.

-- TIMER AND TARE: Timer function will help you to record the time for brewing coffee, cornmeal, milk and so on.
-Tare function allows you to get a net weight from anything within 1000g.
-A professional food scale will help you to get a healthy and happiness life.
+- TIMER AND TARE: The timer function will help you keep track of the time it takes to brew coffee, cornmeal, milk, and more.
+The tare feature allows you to get the net weight of anything up to 1000 grams.
+This professional food scale will help you achieve a healthy and happy life.

 With a coffee scale, all you need to do is place the beans, coffee container, or portafilter on top of the scale, and set it to zero (tare the scale).
 Then add your coffee and weigh again.